bvi1994/marko-giphy-keyboard/tutorial.md

 [Insert the marko start image here]

-We recommend following [using a Marko Syntax Highlighting Editor plugin](https://markojs.com/docs/editor-plugins/) for your editor.
+We recommend [using a Marko Syntax Highlighting Editor plugin](https://markojs.com/docs/editor-plugins/) for your editor.

-### Help, I'm Stuck! {#help-im-stuck}

-If you get stuck, check out our [StackOverFlow page](https://stackoverflow.com/questions/tagged/marko).
-You can also check out our [Marko Glitter Chat](https://gitter.im/marko-js/marko) and post your questions.

 ### Getting the GIPHY API Key